 4. Call Your Most Positive Friend

 If you suffer from negative family members or peers, their cynicism will slowly infect you.
 Instead, drown them out.
-If your mother is pessimist-in-chief, tell her you to love her, and then cut her off!
-Spend more time with people that are ‘glass-half-full’—those that look for the upsides.
+If your mother is pessimist-in-chief, tell her you to love her, and then draw some boundaries.
+Spend more time with people that are always searching for the silver lining.

-It doesn’t matter if it’s your best friend or that one girl you haven’t spoken to since high school.
+It doesn’t matter if it’s your best friend or that acquaintance you haven’t spoken to since high school.
 If you don’t have anyone like that in your community, join Facebook or LinkedIn Groups for positive thinkers.
 Attend a virtual Meetup of like-minded individuals.
-Don’t overlook the importance of your inner circle to staying motivated.
+Don’t overlook the importance of your inner circle as you’re learning how to increase motivation.

 5. Find Your Creative Side